 Digital workplaces are transforming the way companies run businesses.
 One of the many ways to stay relevant in these rapidly changing times is business process automation.
-When you use technology to execute manual routine tasks that consume a major chunk of working hours you automate business processes which in turn increases efficiency and streamlines processes.
+Use of technology to execute manual routine tasks that consume a major chunk of working hours is business processes automation.
+It increases efficiency and streamlines processes.
 Automation is the stepping step to achieving real digital transformation.

 Automation with Microsoft Flow and PowerApps

-PowerApps allows user to build mobile friendly business apps.
-One can easily create forms, and interfaces for CRUD operations without the need for a developer.
+PowerApps allows a user to build mobile-friendly business apps.
+One can easily create forms, and interfaces for CRUD(Create Read Update Delete) operations without the need for a developer.
 Like Flow, PowerApps can be integrated with cloud services such as Dynamics CRM, Salesforce, OneDrive, SharePoint, SQL and Oracle databases and SAP.

 When used in combination, Flow and PowerApps can be used to design apps to automate processes.